Warning: Excessive Schmoopiness

 Jeff smirks.
 "I've still got it."

 Annie giggles, eyes sparkling despite her tiredness, and looks at him expectantly.
 Her fingers hover nervously against her mouth but not close enough to disguise the eager squeak that bursts from her throat.
-Jeff rises gently – and a little awkwardly – to place the baby in Annie's arms, grinning wide at the gasp she emits as her fingertip traces one chubby cheek.
+Jeff rises gently – and a little awkwardly – to place the baby in Annie's arms, grinning wide at the gasp she emits as her fingertip traces one smooth chubby cheek.

 "Oh my god, you're so beautiful and lovely I just want to squish you!"